asdaa0/HWIDGEN-SRC/docs/Documentation.md

 ### Firewall warning

 You see a fake firewall warning, which points you to `wmiprvse.exe`, you can ignore it.
 The IP which HWIDGEN uses is just a dummy address.

+## Can I uninstall HWIDGEN?

+**Yes**, you can because the digital activation is not embedded in the Windows installation.
+The activation relies on your machine code and communication with the MS Servers, whenever Windows tries to connect/validate the status e.g. via MS Account.
+If you install your Windows Image to another machine it will not be digitally activated and you can (_of course_) use a legit Windows key.